Census delays mean some Virginia Democrats will be on the June ballot twice

 In Levine’s Alexandria district, Elizabeth Bennett-Parker — the city’s vice mayor — said she entered the primary election in January assuming that Levine would not seek reelection.

-Because Levine’s running for both offices, Bennett-Parker argues he is treating the House seat as an afterthought.
+Because Levine is running for both offices, Bennett-Parker argues that he is treating the House seat as an afterthought.

 “This district deserves someone who wants to be their representative, doesn’t treat them as a backup plan and is an effective leader,” said Bennett-Parker, who counts state Sen. Adam Ebbin (Alexandria) — an intraparty rival to Levine — as a key endorsement.

-So far, Bennett-Parker has raised $106,000 in the race, compared to the $46,000 Levine has dedicated to his bid for a fourth House term.
+So far, Bennett-Parker has raised $106,000 in the race, compared with the $46,000 Levine has dedicated to his bid for a fourth House term.
 But Levine, an independently wealthy attorney, has vast resources, loaning $360,000 to his campaign for lieutenant governor.

 Virginia lieutenant governor’s race attracts a dozen candidates who want to lift the role out of obscurity

-Carter, who was first elected in 2017, has two primary opponents: Michelle Maldonado, an attorney and small business owner in Bristow, and Helen Zurita, a Manassas community activist.
-Carter has raised $72,000 for his reelection effort, compared to $26,000 collected by Maldonado and $3,500 by Zurita.
+Carter, who was first elected in 2017, has two primary opponents: Michelle Maldonado, an attorney and small-business owner in Bristow, and Helen Zurita, a Manassas community activist.
+Carter has raised $72,000 for his reelection effort, compared with $26,000 collected by Maldonado and $3,500 by Zurita.

 Jones’s sole opponent is Hannah Kinder, a campaigns director at a California-based sustainable foods nonprofit.
 She has raised $13,000 while the two-term delegate has collected $225,000 for his House reelection campaign.

 One former dual candidate bowed out of a statewide race after her House seat attracted heavy competition.
 Del.
-Elizabeth Guzman’s bid for lieutenant governor prompted three Democrats to jump into the primary contest for her House seat: transportation policy adviser Rod Hall, community activist Kara Pitek and Idris O’Connor, who chairs a coalition of Prince William County churches that provide services to the poor.
+Elizabeth R. Guzman’s bid for lieutenant governor prompted three Democrats to jump into the primary contest for her House seat: transportation policy adviser Rod Hall, community activist Kara Pitek and Idris O’Connor, who chairs a coalition of Prince William County churches that provide services to the poor.

-Hall, a former director of the Federal Aviation Administration’s legislative affairs office, has gained the most traction, securing early endorsements from multiple local Democratic lawmakers who might have otherwise backed Guzman.
+Hall, a former director of the Federal Aviation Administration’s legislative affairs office, has gained the most traction, securing early endorsements from multiple local Democratic lawmakers who might have otherwise backed Guzman (Prince William).

 Then, in March, Guzman announced that she would also seek reelection to her House seat.
 The following month, she dropped out of the lieutenant governor’s race, determining that she didn’t have enough funds to wage an effective statewide campaign.